-The directors have prepared projections and cash flow for a period of at least twelve months from the date of the approval of the financial statements which demonstrate that there is no material uncertainty regarding the Credit Union's ability to meet its liabilities as they fall due, and to continue as a going concern.
+The credit union continue to closely monitor the evolution of the COVID-19 pandemic.
+The directors have prepared projections and cash flows for a period of at least twelve months from the date of the approval of the financial statements which demonstrate that there is no material uncertainty regarding the credit union's ability to meet its liabilities as they fall due, and to continue as a going concern.
 On this basis the directors consider it appropriate to prepare the financial statements on a going concern basis.
-Accordingly, these financial statements do not include any adjustments to the carrying amounts and classification of assets and liabilities that may arise if the Credit Union was unable to continue as a going concern.
+Accordingly, these financial statements do not include any adjustments to the carrying amounts and classification of assets and liabilities that may arise if the credit union was unable to continue as a going concern.